 - To make more ground coffee, take the first powder from the mortar, add beans again, and repeat the same from the first step.

-- Now you can use the ground coffee as per your need.
+- Now you can use ground coffee as per your need.

 3- Food Processor

-Same as a blender, it is one of the suitable options as its blades are sharp and sufficient.
+Similar to a blender, it is one of the suitable options as its blades are sharp and sufficient.
 You can’t take it as a virtuous coffee grinder for regular use.
-But somehow, it would meet your expectations, and the resulted grains wouldn’t be in the exact sizes.
+But somehow, it would meet your expectations, and the resulting grains wouldn’t be in the exact sizes.

 Similarly, if you want competent outcomes, you have to add more beans into the bowl because the glass of the food processor is large compared to the blender.
 Don’t try to overfill the bowl; otherwise, it wouldn’t work due to no movement of the blades.

 How To Grind Beans With A Food Processor